Jonas Semaška: Interwar

 Jonas Semaška was drafted into the Lithuanian army on 12 September 1928.
-After his graduation from the 12th class of the War School of Kaunas, he was given the rank of infantry lieutenant and was assigned to the 1st Infantry Regiment's 7th company's junior officer.
+After he graduated from the 12th class of the War School of Kaunas, he was given the rank of infantry lieutenant and was assigned to the 1st Infantry Regiment's 7th company's junior officer.
 On 1 January 1931, his rank was changed to junior lieutenant due to the Law on Officer Ranks.
-On 17-20 June 1932, together with the honor guard company, Semaška participated in the consecration of the monument to the fallen Lithuanian soldiers in Giedraičiai.
+On 17-20 June 1932, together with the honour guard company, Semaška participated in the consecration of the monument to the fallen Lithuanian soldiers in Giedraičiai.
 On 27 March 1933, he completed the skier officer's course.
-On November 20, he was promoted to lieutenant.
-From 1 January 1934, he was appointed as the senior officer of the 1st company, and then, from September 1, the 8th company.
+On 20 November he was promoted to lieutenant.
+From 1 January 1934, he was appointed as the senior officer of the 1st company, and then, from 1 September, the 8th company.
 On 16 May 1935, he was appointed the 8th company's commander.
 In addition to commanding the 8th company, he was the instructor of the ski team of the regiment's 3rd battalion.
 On 23 November 1937, he was promoted to captain.